seqizz/awesomewm-config/README.md

 - Useful widgets on wibar, as needed/supported by environment
   - Rotate screen toggle
   - Touchscreen toggle
-  - Caps lock warning widget (hidden if caps locks is off)
+  - Caps lock warning widget (only visible while caps lock on)
   - Pressure information widget (Linux PSI)
-  - Keyboard layout toggle
+  - ~~Keyboard layout toggle~~ (disabled, as I'm using a single layout now)
   - Interactive Spotify widget (when app is running)
+    - Can also hide/show the client

 #### Window related shortcuts